davidstutz/kohana-gaps/guide/gaps/examples/users-and-user-groups.md

 	    ON DELETE NO ACTION
 	    ON UPDATE NO ACTION)
 	DEFAULT CHARACTER SET = utf8;

-See the models:
+And the corresponding models:

 	/**
 	 * User model.
 	 */
-	class Model_User extends ORM
+	class Model_User extends ORM {
-	{

 		/**
 		 * @var array 	belongs to group